 The name of the city is derived from the fishing tribes that lived on the shores of the marshy Venetian lagoon.
 With the fall of the Roman Empire and the ensuing instability, the inhabitants of the surrounding area sought protection and shelter in the estuaries, creating small islands.
 A complicated network of passageways that only locals could navigate protected the fishing communities from the barbarian tribes roaming the Italian peninsula.
 By the 700s AD, Venice had developed their own unique process of electing a leader, or Doge, and began developing trading routes throughout the Mediterranean.
 Venice served as the kick-off point for the crusades and also the first port of entry on their return, benefitting from the riches attained by the armies passing through.
 When Columbus discovered the New World, attention turned from East to West, and Venice slid into decline after being battered multiple times by the plague.

 Today, tourism is by far the city’s strongest trade, with visitors flocking to take in the elegant buildings and architecture left over from Venice’s heyday.
-The best thing you can do in this town is wander...and wander, and wander, and wander some more.
+Venice is also a popular study abroad destination.
+If you choose a study abroad program in Venice, the best thing you can do in this town is wander...and wander, and wander, and wander some more.
 Explore the famous alleys and get lost.
 You’ll feel more lost than you’ve ever known, but take a deep breath and relax, because you’re probably never more than half a mile from where you started.
 As long as you don’t cross the four-lane highway back to the island, you’re never more than a twenty minute walk from hostels and St. Mark’s square.
 Staying on the island itself is a must, as the true magic of the city reveals itself after sunset.

 Top 11 Sights in Venice